 Pitfall 2: Running Out of Time

 Solution: Stick to your pacing strategy and avoid spending too much time on any single question.
-Use the flag feature to mark questions you want to revisit later.
+Because the real NCLEX won't let you skip or revisit items, decide, answer, and move on rather than waiting to come back.

 Pitfall 3: Ignoring the Question Stem